How long is the queue to see the Queen lying in state? Live queue tracker and where it starts

 How long could you have to queue?

-Those hoping to see Queen Elizabeth II lie in state in Westminster Hall have been warned they face waiting in a queue stretching up to ten miles through central London.
+Those hoping to see the late Queen lie in state in Westminster Hall have been warned they face waiting in a queue stretching up to ten miles through central London.

-People are expected to queue for 24 hours from Friday evening to see the Queen lying in state and the Government has warned "overnight temperatures will be cold".

-The Department for Digital, Culture, Media and Sport's (DCMS) online tracker says the expected wait time is more than 24 hours.
+The Department for Digital, Culture, Media and Sport's (DCMS) online tracker says the expected wait time is now up to 14 hours.

-On Saturday morning, the DCMS online tracker was updated with the message: “Please do not travel to join the queue”.

-Officials warned of chilly temperatures as people queue from Southwark Park in south-east London to pay their respects to the Queen's coffin in Westminster Hall, about five miles away.

-Undeterred, a steady stream of people joined the queue on Friday evening, many wearing coats and jumpers.
+Undeterred by cold temperatures overnight, a steady stream of people have continued to join the queue, many wearing coats and jumpers.

-The queue was earlier paused for 40 minutes when it reached capacity, and when it reopened mourners were urged by the DCMS not to join the line until at least 4pm.

 The Guinness World Record for the longest queue ever recorded stands at 6 miles, when people lined up to see the grave of Russian musician Vladimir Visotsky in Moscow, 1980.